 The standard measure throughout Great Britain for measuring train service performance is the Public Performance Measure (PPM).

-PPM is measured as the percentage of our trains called at all booked stations and have arrived at their final destination within 5 minutes of the advertised time.
+PPM is the percentage of our trains calling at all booked stations and arriving at their final destination within 5 minutes of the advertised time.
 When a specially advertised revised timetable is in operation, at times of engineering work for example, we are measured against the revised times.

 We publish our PPM, both for the network as a whole, and broken down by service group.
 We also publish On Time information (trains arriving within 59 seconds of their booked arrival time) for key destination stations.

-Details of our performance against these targets can be viewed on our website.
+View details of our performance against these targets online here.
 We also provide performance information at key stations.

 We want you to be satisfied with every aspect of our service.
 If you have seen any exceptional service offered by a member of our staff, we would love to hear from you.
 If you have any comments, suggestions or complaints about any of our services, we welcome your feedback.
-You can submit your comments to us online via Twitter @ScotRail, or www.scotrail.co.uk or by contacting our Customer Relations team, by telephone, email or in writing; full contact details are listed in the Contact Us section below.
+You can submit your comments to us online via Twitter @ScotRail, or www.scotrail.co.uk or by contacting our Customer Relations team by telephone, email or in writing.
+Full contact details are listed in the Contact Us section.

-We will always try and deal with comments in a fair and reasonable way, taking account of the National Rail Conditions of Carriage and this Passengers’ Charter.
-If however you are not happy with our response, you can contact Transport Focus who may, if they consider it appropriate, take up your case.
+We will always try and deal with comments in a fair and reasonable way, taking account of the National Rail Conditions of Travel and this Passenger Charter.
+If however you are not happy with our response, you can contact Transport Focus who may take up your case if they consider it appropriate.
 Transport Focus is the independent consumer watchdog set up by Parliament to protect and promote passenger interest.
-Their details can be found in the Further Information Sources section below.
+Their details can be found in the Further Information Sources section.